· Bill / Centralization of municipal utility oversight · enacted

 - Requires all new municipal grants for electricity distribution to an owner of an electric distribution system to be approved by the Alberta Utilities Commission (AUC) to take effect (Electric Utilities Act, Section 139(1) as amended by Section 2(8)(a)).

-- Requires existing municipal grants for electricity and gas distribution, particularly those involving municipal-controlled corporations or subsidiaries, to be submitted to the AUC for approval, with a 270-day termination clause if not approved (Electric Utilities Act, Section 139(6)-(7) as amended by Section 2(8)(b); Gas Utilities Act, Section 49(4)-(5) as added by Section 3(2)).
+- Requires existing municipal grants for electricity and gas distribution, especially those with municipal-controlled corporations, to be submitted to the AUC for approval.
+Unapproved grants face a 270-day termination clause (Electric Utilities Act, S. 139(6)-(7); Gas Utilities Act, S. 49(4)-(5)).

 - Prohibits municipalities from calculating fees in utility agreements based on periodically varying market prices for electric power or fuel (Municipal Government Act, Section 45.01 as added by Section 5(3)).